wallarm/product-documentation/docs/4.4/about-wallarm/api-discovery.md

 * Tracking changes in API.
 * Quick navigation to attacks related to some endpoint.
 * Custom rule creation for the specific endpoint.
-* Downloading OpenAPI specification (OAS) of your API inventory as `swagger.json` file.
+* Downloading OpenAPI specification (OAS) for individual API endpoints and an entire API as `swagger.json` file.

 Learn more about available options from the [User guide](../user-guides/api-discovery.md).